-Some simple solutions on reducing electric costs are:
+Some simple solutions on lowering electric costs are:

-- Planting shade trees on the wes and south side of the house.
+- Planting shade trees on the west and south side of the house.

 - Windows facing west and south should have blinds or shades.

-- Have regular maintenance on your equipment to maintain peak efficiency.
+- Have regular hvac maintenance on your equipment to maintain peak efficiency.

 - Hose down condenser when you see debris build up.